Malfoy/BCALM/README.md

 Possible use :

-./bcalm \n
+./bcalm
 Launch a small test on a random genome

 ./bcalm n
 Launch a test on a random genome of n kmers

 ./bcalm n k
 Same as before but with a specified value for k

 ./bcalm n k m
 Same as before but with a specified value of the minimiser size (<=10)

 ./bcalm input output k m
 Real utilisation : read input file and write the nodes in the output file